-The geotechnical engineering consultant concludes that the proposed development is feasible and will be free from geologic hazard provided their recommendations are incorporated into the proposed development.
-The Limited Engineering Geologic Report dated June 29, 1999 and Update Engineering Geologic Report dated May 29, 2002 prepared by Mountain Geology, Inc., the Update Geotechnical Engineering Report dated July 8, 2002 prepared by West Coast Geotechnical and the Percolation Testing Report dated August 26, 2001 prepared by Barton Slutske contain several recommendations to be incorporated into project construction, design, and drainage to ensure the stability and geologic safety of the proposed project site and To ensure that the recommendations of the consultants have been adjacent property. incorporated into all proposed development the Commission, as specified in Special Condition No. One (1), requires the applicant to submit project plans certified by the consulting geologist and geotechnical engineer as conforming to all structural and site stability recommendations for the proposed project.
+The geotechnical consultants conclude that the proposed developments are feasible and will be free from geologic hazard provided their recommendations are incorporated into the proposed development.
+The Geotechnical Report contains several recommendations to be incorporated into project grading, construction, drainage, foundations and sewage disposal to ensure the stability and geologic safety of the proposed project site and adjacent property.
+To ensure that the recommendations of the consultant have been incorporated into all proposed development, the Commission, as specified in Special Condition No. 1, requires the applicant to incorporate the recommendations cited in the Geology Report into all final design and construction plans.
 Final plans approved by the consultant shall be in substantial conformance with the plans approved by the Commission.
-Any substantial changes to the proposed development, as approved by the Commission, which may be recommended by the consultant shall require an amendment to the permit or a new coastal development permit.
+Any substantial changes to the proposed developments, as approved by the Commission, which may be recommended by the consultant shall require an amendment to the permit or a new coastal development permit.

 The Commission finds that controlling and diverting run-off in a non-erosive manner from the proposed structures, impervious surfaces, and building pad will also add to the geologic stability of the project site.
-Therefore, in order to minimize erosion and ensure stability of the project site, and to ensure that adequate drainage and erosion control is included in the proposed development, the Commission requires the applicants to submit drainage and erosion control plans certified by the geotechnical engineer, as specified in Special Conditions No. Two and Three (2 & 3).
+Therefore, in order to minimize erosion and ensure stability of the project site, and to ensure that adequate drainage and erosion control is included in the proposed development, the Commission requires the applicants to submit drainage and erosion control plans certified by the geotechnical engineer, as specified in Special Conditions No. 2 & 3.

 Furthermore, the Commission finds that landscaping of graded and disturbed areas on the subject site will serve to stabilize disturbed soils, reduce erosion and thus enhance and maintain the geologic stability of the site.
-Therefore, Special Condition No. Three (3) requires the applicant to submit landscaping plans certified by the consulting geotechnical engineer as in conformance with their recommendations for landscaping of the project site.
-Special Condition No. Three also requires the applicant to utilize and maintain native and noninvasive plant species compatible with the surrounding area for landscaping the project site.
+Therefore, Special Condition No. 3 requires the applicant to submit landscaping plans certified by the consulting geotechnical engineer as in conformance with their recommendations for landscaping of the project site.
+Special Condition No. 3 also requires the applicant to utilize and maintain native and noninvasive plant species compatible with the surrounding area for landscaping the project site.